🥦 Nutrition know-how — vitamins, minerals & how your body uses them.

 Vitamin B2 belongs to the so-called vitamin B complex and is also known as riboflavin or lactoflavin.
 The water-soluble vitamin is indispensable for many functions of the metabolism.
 Since it is contained in numerous foods, you can usually cover your daily requirement well with your diet.
-A lack of riboflavin is usually caused by health problems.
-Vitamin B2 supplements are used to treat the deficiency.
+A lack of riboflavin is usually caused by health problems, and vitamin B2 supplements are used to treat the deficiency.

 Vitamin B2 at a glance